d2l-ai/d2l-vi/chapter_convolutional-neural-networks/lenet.md

 Their model achieved outstanding results at the time (only matched by Support Vector Machines at the time) and was adopted to recognize digits for processing deposits in ATM machines.
-Some ATMs still runn the code
+Some ATMs still run the code
 that Yann and his colleague Leon Bottou wrote in the 1990s!

 ## LeNet